Gabriel2409/shell-tuto/README.md

 - `chsh`: change shell (see current with $SHELL var)

-- `id`: prints user and group info for user
 - `read`: prompt and retrieve user input.
 By default uses REPLY var but can specify var
 - `pushd` and `popd`: add / retrieves dir from stack